viviedu/type-proxy/README.md

 });
 ```

 You get data validation for free.
-Type proxies can be used in plain javascript without any trouble:
+Type proxies can be used in plain JavaScript without any trouble:

 ```typescript
 // Returns the following: